tpwres/teczki-polskiego-wrestlingu/content/c/dfw-championship.md

 **TOTAL:** approx. 160 days

-Due to Ravage joining [Maniac Zone Wrestling](@/o/mzw.md) in December 2017 DFW Championship was vacated.
+Due to Revage departing for [Maniac Zone Wrestling](@/o/mzw.md) in December 2017, the DFW Championship was vacated.

 ### Champion #3: Norris